 So should one venture to this most bacchanalian of backwater bars, I don’t recommend engaging in the pugilism.
 But if you want some crazy action in Manila, go to the Makati district, and if you want some crazy action in the Makati District, go to Burgos street, and if you want to get crazy on Burgos, well, then by all means, go to Ringside.

 Just remember to watch your nuts.

 Where: The Ringside Bar, Manila, Philippines.

 When to go: From 8pm-4am ten bouts are staged.
-They range from the pantomime to the petrified.
 None of which are PC.

-What to order: Mixed drinks.
+What to order: A hair cut and mixed drinks.
 No time for beer here.
-And too dangerous for shots.
-You need to be tipsy.
-But not “lose room key, get robbed” drunk.
 When you enter, the bar is to your left.
 Do not pass “Go”.